This series is continued from How to File a Roof Hail Damage Insurance Claim.

 - Ask to see a copy of the roofing contract to read the fine print.

 A good contract should include a “Standards of Performance” which states among other things, that the contractor will not nail toe boards through your shingles, kick-outs will be installed at all corners, flashing installation requirements, the crew will not walk or step on your gutters, the job site will be cleaned up at the end of each day, etc.

 - How long will it take to replace the roof?

 This is seemingly innocuous question can be a red flag.
 If one roofer says he’ll bring a crew of 15 men and do the job in a day or two at most, while the other roofing contractors says 7 or 8 men will require at least 3 days (weather permitting), immediately disqualify the roofer who says he can do it in a day.
 Why?
 Because the roofer with 15 men won’t be focused on quality and will cut corners because he’s in a hurry to finish the job and get paid.
 15 men on my roof would be in each others way and they’d probably working well past sunset in the dark.
 Do you really want that for non-emergency repairs?
-BTW, my roof required 8 men working for 3-1/2 days to replace the roof – but my roof has complicated lines and features.
+My house required 8 men working for 3-1/2 days to replace the roof – but my roof has complicated lines and features.

-Roofing Contract Negotiations
+Roofing Inspection and Contract Negotiations

 You should obtain at least three (3) proposals for your new roof:

 - Prepare a short list of qualified roofing contractors per the above selection criteria.

 - Contact each contractor and explain that you have an approved insurance claim and are requesting proposals.